agnieszkalenart/mentalport_challenge/README.md

 # Mentalport Challenge - STADS Datathon 2022

-> This repository holds the code that was developed during the STADS Datathon 2022
+> This repository holds the code that was developed during the STADS Datathon 2022 by Team 10

 ## Description